fiatloux/LeadPagesYeoman/README.md

 ### How do I get set up a local yeoman (for adding features to the generator)? ###

 * Install [NodeJS](http://nodejs.org)
-* Install yeoman `npm install -g yo generator-lptemplate` (If error asking for permission, run `sudo chown -R `whoami` /usr/local/lib/node_modules` to fix the permission issue)
+* Install yeoman `npm install -g yo generator-lptemplate`
+  * If error asking for permission, run `sudo chown -R `whoami` ~/.npm` to fix the permission issue.
+If that still doesn't work, try `sudo chown -R `whoami` /usr/local/lib/node_modules`.
+If that still doesn't work, just add `sudo` in front and enter your password.

 ### How to run it? ###